Deathwatch (1965 film): Plot

 Greeneyes and Snowball are both murderers in prison awaiting their death sentences to be carried out by guillotine.
-The jewel thief Lefranc and hoodlum Maurice, Greeneyes' cellmates, are imprisoned for less serious crimes, but must align themselves with tougher inmates for their own survival in prison.
-They both seek to get closer to Greeneyes, leading to conflict between them.
+The jewel thief Lefranc and hoodlum Maurice, Greeneyes' cellmates, are imprisoned for less serious crimes but must align themselves with more brutal inmates for their survival in prison.
+They both seek to get closer to Greeneyes, leading to conflict.

-Greeneyes is illiterate; he relies on Lefranc to read aloud letters from his wife.
-Lefranc also writes replies to her.
+Greeneyes is illiterate; he relies on Lefranc to read letters from his wife.
+Lefranc also writes replies to her aloud.
 Once his wife learns that Greeneyes wasn't the one writing to her, she loses interest in him.
 Greeneyes goes into a rage.
-He wants her dead, and he wants either of his cellmates to kill her once they're out of prison.
+He wants her dead, and he wants either of his cellmates to kill her once they are out of prison.

 Greeneyes later breaks down.
-He laments that he's trapped in a "prison" of his own thoughts and actions, unable to change the course of his life or turn himself around.
-He's taken away for a visit with his wife.
-While Greeneyes is gone, Maurice and Lefranc get into a fight over which is the better criminal.
+He laments that he is trapped in a "prison" of his thoughts and actions, unable to change the course of his life or turn himself around.
+He is taken away for a visit with his wife.
+While Greeneyes is gone, Maurice and Lefranc fight over who the better criminal is.
 Each thinks that he deserves Greeneyes' favoritism.

 Once Greeneyes returns, he no longer wants his wife dead.
 Instead, he gives her away to a guard.
-The guard is friendly with Greeneyes, giving him contraband from Snowball, another powerful inmate.
+The guard is friendly with Greeneyes and gives him contraband from Snowball, another powerful inmate.
 Lefranc becomes disillusioned with Greeneyes and with Snowball, realizing that they both work with the guards.
 However, he still wants Greeneyes' respect and power.

 Maurice and Lefranc get into a fight; Lefranc's shirt rips, revealing a tattoo.
 He thinks he's gained Greeneyes' favoritism, but Maurice exposes the tattoo as a painted-on fake.
 Maurice starts to taunt Lefranc.

 Lefranc attacks Maurice and strangles him to death.
 He expects Greeneyes to praise him for the murder.
 Instead, Greeneyes is disgusted and alerts the guards.
 Lefranc is left with the realization that he'll never be the kind of man Greeneyes is.